adam-rabinowitz/wasp_indel_v1.0/mapping/README.md

 the original sequence map to the same location as the orginal sequence.
-Reads with inconsistent mapped locations are discarded while the original read of consistently mapped alignments are written to a BAM file with the suffix '.constant.bam'.
+Reads with inconsistent mapped locations are discarded while the original read of consistently mapped alignments are written to a BAM file with the suffix '.consistent.bam'.

 Step 7 & 8:
 -----------

-Merge the '.invariant.bam' BAM file from step 3 and the '.constant.bam' BAM file from step 6.
+Merge the '.invariant.bam' BAM file from step 3 and the '.consistent.bam' BAM file from step 6.
 Coordinate sort the merged BAM file.

 Step 9:
 -------